-- f) Whether the Respondent has admitted to the breach and when such an admission took place; - g) the frequency with which other Concerns about the Respondent have been raised and especially proved; - h) Whether the Respondent has expressed remorse and/or shown insight into the impact of the breach; - i) The evidenced personal circumstances of the Respondent. - 4.5 Where the Dean of Discipline decides to impose a minor sanction or measure, one or more of the following sanctions or measures are available: - a) A written warning, which will be placed on the Respondent's record and will make any subsequent breaches of the Rule of Behaviour more serious; - b) To require the Respondent to pay the cost of material damages or cleaning charge up to the amount of £300; - c) To require the Respondent to provide a written apology; - d) To require the Respondent to engage with an educative or reflective session; - e) To require the Respondent to complete a written reflection; - f) To require the Respondent not to contact a Reporting Person or Witness; - g) To require the Respondent to pay a fine of up to £100 to be donated to the student hardship fund; - h) To restrict the Respondent's access to events, for example Formal Halls, or facilities for a specified period; - To require the Respondent to engage with the Reporting Person in a restorative justice process; - j) To remove eligibility for academic scholarships and/or prizes in the academic year of the offence; - k) Any other minor sanction consistent with best practice across the sector and short of requiring the Respondent to go out of residence. - 4.6 The Dean of Discipline shall provide the decision and the reasons for the decision in writing within 7 days of reaching a decision alongside a copy of the Investigation Report and evidence in line with 1.16-1.19 of this procedure.
+- (e) To require the Respondent to complete a written reflection; - (f) To require the Respondent not to contact a Reporting Person or Witness; - (g) To require the Respondent to pay a fine of up to £100 to be donated to a College Student Support fund; - (h) To restrict the Respondent's access to events, for example Formal Halls, or facilities for a specified period; - (i) To require the Respondent to engage with the Reporting Person in a restorative justice process; - (j) To remove eligibility for academic scholarships and/or prizes in the academic year of the offence; - (k) Any other minor sanction consistent with best practice across the sector and short of requiring the Respondent to go out of residence. - 4.6 The Dean of Discipline shall provide the decision and the reasons for the decision in writing within 7 days of reaching a decision alongside a copy of the Investigation Report and evidence in line with 1.16-1.19 of this procedure.
 Where a minor sanction or measure is imposed, the Respondent will have 7 days from receiving the decision to confirm whether to accept this outcome or have the case referred to the Discipline Committee. - 4.7 The Dean of Discipline shall refer the case to the Discipline Committee for consideration where the Respondent does not agree with the decision to impose a minor sanction or measure; or where the Respondent does not comply with the minor sanction or measure; or where the Dean of Discipline considers that a minor sanction or measure is not appropriate.
 The Dean may also make a referral of a complex case to a Discipline Committee at any stage in the process, informing all relevant parties of the referral.
-A Discipline Committee may also be convened to consider an appeal against Precautionary Action under Section C.
+A Discipline Committee may also be convened to consider an appeal against Precautionary Action under Section C. To refer a case to the Discipline Committee, the Dean must forward to the Senior Tutor and Head of Student Services an Investigation Report summarising the reason for the referral, the nature of the alleged breach, the reasoning behind any decisions made thus far, and a short summary of the relevant evidence.
+Supporting evidence should also be documented and provided alongside the Report.